Adult Safeguarding Policy

 • Ensure all event organisers, meditation instructors and teachers (thenceforth referred to as ‘associated personal’) know their responsibilities given in this policy.

-• Ensure personnel receive training on safeguarding at a level commensurate with their role in the charity
+• Ensure personnel receive training on safeguarding at a level commensurate with their role in the charity.
+All teachers, meditation guides and volunteers who provide help at Trust headquarters will be asked to attend safeguarding awareness training.

 Responsibilities of associated personnel